Sunday, April 15, 2012

 1 unbelievably fun tip for memorizing anything (Hack Your Brain #2)

-Social media professionals have to juggle unbelievable amounts of information and relationships.
-How can this be done?
+Corporate communications professionals have to juggle unbelievable amounts of information and relationships.
+Come to think of it, EVERYONE needs to do that.

 Unfortunately, many people are intimidated by the idea of relying upon their minds, rather than committing their thoughts to paper.
 They don’t know how to do it, aside from the usual tips to break down items into abbreviated lists and so on.